iwcs2015/iwcs2015.github.io/content/articles/07-hackathon.rst

 substituting all the content words (nouns, verbs, adjectives and adverbs) with similar words.

-A twitter bot should monitor Twitter for tweets that contain `#iwcs
+A twitter bot should monitor Twitter for tweets that contain `#iwcs or #iwcs2015
-<https://twitter.com/search?q=%23iwcs>`_ and generate a paraphrase tweet.
+<https://twitter.com/search?q=%23iwcs%20OR%20%23iwcs2015>`_ and generate a paraphrase tweet.
 Also,
 tweets directed to the bot should be replied with a paraphrase.

 Twitter stream analysis (Blue)
 ==============================

-We are collection tweets about Easter, Cricket World Cup, IWCS, UKG Fest, London, and London Marathon.
+We are collecting tweets about Easter, Cricket World Cup, IWCS, UKG Fest, London, and the London Marathon.
 In addition we are gathering geo located tweets from the UK.
 The task is to give insights of what these streams are about.
 Some limited statistics about the collected tweets::